 Mixing Pastry for Braids

-There are different methods that can be used to mix this pastry dough.
+Different methods can be used to mix this pastry dough.
 You will need to cut the cold butter into the flour either by using a mixer, a food processor, or a pastry blender.

-Meanwhile, I add active yeast to warm water and let it rest for several minutes until it looks foamy.
+- Let it rest for several minutes until the mixture looks foamy.

 Overnight Danish Braids